fawasam/fawasam/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ###something cool
+- 🔭 I’m currently working on something cool
 - 🌱 I’m currently learning all prerequisite
 - 👯 I’m looking to collaborate on webdevelopment
 - 🤔 I’m looking for help with collaboration and appointment
-- 💬 Ask me about
 - 📫 How to reach me: fawasam32@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->